-American national crosses inter-Korean border into North Korea
+An American national has crossed into North Korea without authorization and has been detained

 SEOUL, South Korea (AP) — An American has crossed the heavily fortified border from South Korea into North Korea, the American-led U.N.
-Command overseeing the area said Tuesday.
+Command overseeing the area said Tuesday, amid heightened tensions over North Korea’s nuclear program.

 The U.N.
 Command tweeted that the U.S. citizen was on a tour to the Korean border village of Panmunjom and crossed the border into the North without authorization.